Broadband speed test

 2. Enter your postcode and select whether you’re testing a home or work connection.
 Then find your current provider from the drop-down list and hit the ‘test my internet speed’ button.

-3. We’ll show you your current internet speed – including download and upload speeds – and how that compares to the average speeds in your neighbourhood.
+3. We’ll show you your current internet speed – including download and upload speeds – and compare it to the average speeds in your neighbourhood.

-To help you understand your WiFi test results, we’ll show you how fast you can download music and stream TV compared with the fastest available speeds in your area.
+To help you understand your WiFi speed test results, see how fast you can download music and stream TV compared with the fastest available speeds in your area.

 We’ll also show you some of the fastest broadband deals available in your area, so you can see how the prices and speeds stack up against your current deal.

 If your broadband speed is slower than you expected or you can see that faster speeds are available, we can help you to switch to a faster provider.
-Or if you’re still in contract, we can set up a reminder for when it’s time to make the switch when you use the ‘compare faster speeds’ option.
+Or, if you’re still in contract, we can set up a reminder for when it’s time to make the switch.

 How does the WiFi speed test check my internet speed?